vergelli/catopy/README.md

 # camo
-Cuda Accelerated Matrix operations library for Python
+CUDA-accelerated library for Python designed to perform tensor operations efficiently.

+This is a Work In Progress